OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/00-API_Testing_Overview.md

 The **query** provides additional parameters for the resource.
 It starts with a `?` and consists of key-value pairs separated by `&`.

 The **fragment** indicates a specific part of the resource, such as a section within a web page.
-It starts with a #.
+It starts with a `#`.
+It's worth noting that fragment identifiers are only processed client side and not "sent" to the server.

 #### The HTTP Methods